 Prof. John O’Brien – Foundation Professor of Old Age Psychiatry, Department of Psychiatry, University of Cambridge

-Dr John-Paul Taylor – Welcome Trust Intermediate Clinical Fellow, Institute for Ageing and Health and Honorary Consultant in Old Age Psychiatry, Northumberland, Tyne and Wear NHS Trust
+Dr John-Paul Taylor – Professor of Translational Dementia Research with the Institute of Translational and Clinical Research at Newcastle University and Honorary Consultant in Old Age Psychiatry with the Cumbria, Northumberland, Tyne and Wear (NTW) NHS Trust

-Dr Zuzana Walker – Reader in Psychiatry of the Elderly, University College London and St Margaret’s Hospital, Epping
+Dr Zuzana Walker – Professor of Psychiatry of the Elderly University College London and Essex Partnership University NHS Foundation Trust.

 Dr Marzena Kurzawa-Akanbi – Research Associate, Institute of Neuroscience, Newcastle University